-“They are coming to teach us good manners – said to them the Prince in English – but they won’t succeed, because we are gods.“
+“They are coming to teach us good manners – replied the Prince in English – but they won’t succeed, because we are gods.“

-Then at the end (with poor, decent Chevalley in total dismay because of the Prince’s denial) the aristocrat adds that in Sicily things have not changed and will never change for that ‘sense of superiority that glitters in the eye of every Sicilian, that we ourselves call pride (fierezza,) but which actually is just blindness.’
+Then at the end (with poor, decent Chevalley in total dismay because of the Prince’s denial) the aristocrat added that in Sicily things had not changed and will never change for that ‘sense of superiority that glitters in the eye of every Sicilian, that we ourselves call pride (fierezza,) but which is actually just blindness.’

 An enlightening, though gloomy, reflection.